Kamesuta/BungeePteroPower/README.md

 ### About Language Files

+- You can set the language in config.yml using the language option.
+    - Please refer to the comments in the config file for the supported languages.
-- Upon startup, a file for the language set in `config.yml` will be generated.
+- Upon startup, a file for the language set in config.yml will be generated.
+    - This file allows you to define only the messages you want to change.
+    - Messages that are not defined will be loaded from the language file set within the plugin.
 - You can edit and then reload the plugin's language by using the `/ptero reload` command.
 - Contributions via Pull Requests for additional language files are welcome.